 What is workplace discrimination?

-Under Victoria does Equal Opportunity Act 2010 it is illegal for employers to discriminate against an employee on the basis of that employee possessing a certain attribute or characteristic, or the assumption that they possess that characteristic.
-Such things as race, gender, parental or marital status, religion, physical features, political beliefs, and sexual orientation are all protected attributes for which discrimination is unlawful.
+Under the Victorian Equal Opportunity Act 2010 it is illegal for employers to discriminate against an employee on the basis of that employee possessing a certain attribute or characteristic, or the assumption that they possess that characteristic.
+Things such as race, gender, parental or marital status, religion, physical features, political beliefs, and sexual orientation are all protected attributes for which discrimination is unlawful.
 Under these laws, employees are protected at all stages of the employment process, from recruitment to dismissal.

 What is workplace bullying?